ClaireMargaux/proboder/README.md

 ## Usage

-Infer the contact rate from public health data using a SEIR(D) model.
+Infer the transmission rate and reproduction number from public health data (cases) using a SEIR or SEIRD model.
 Inference through a state-space model using Gauss-Markov priors and (extended) Kalman filtering for the prediction and update steps.

 ## Data